isomerpages/cris-scri/news-and-events/news/_posts/2024-05-13-post-Bringing the latest health technologies into local healthcare settings to benefit more women.md

 workflow and practice.</p>
 <p>Agnes played a crucial role in managing the intricacies of study operations
 and administration.
-She worked closely with the software developers of uSINE<sup>®</sup>, engaged in user testing with clinicians, and prepared training materials as the software and device underwent multiple versions based on user-experience feedback.</p>
+She worked closely with the software developers of uSINE<sup>®</sup>, conducted user testing with clinicians, and prepared training materials as the software and device underwent multiple versions based on user-experience feedback.</p>
 <p>When the team encountered challenges in recruiting prospective mothers,